JamesSedlacek/JamesSedlacek/README.md

 ## What am I working on?

 - SwiftUI side-project | https://MyTradingJournal.app
-- Working at Peloton Interactive as a SwiftUI MacOS Software Engineer
+- Working at Peloton Interactive as a Software Engineer, working on an internal SwiftUI MacOS application
-- Building in public & open sourcing Swift Packages
+- Building in public & open sourcing Swift Packages + Projects

 ## My SwiftUI Packages & Projects